-Commission and agency expenses, which are costs directly incurred in securing premium on insurance policies, net of income derived from reinsurers in the course of ceding of premium to reinsurers, are charged to profit or loss in the financial year in which they are incurred.
+Gross commission and agency expenses, which are costs directly incurred in securing premium on insurance policies are charged to the income statements in the financial year in which they are incurred.

 Benefits, claims and expenses

 Benefits and claims that are incurred during the financial year are recognised when a claimable event occurs and/or the insurer is notified.